bbarres/Realtime/README.md

 ## Citation
 You will be soon (hopefully) able to cite the related study as follow:
-+ Barrès B., Saint-Jean G., Lepoittevin C., Burban C., Garnier-Géré P., Dutech C. and Desprez-Loustau M.-L. [Demographic and genetic impacts of powdery mildew in a young oak cohort. *journal name*.](https://)
++ Barrès B., Dutech C., Saint-Jean G., Bodénès C., Burban C., Fiévet V., Garnier-Géré P., Lepoittevin C. and Desprez-Loustau M.-L. [Demographic and genetic impacts of powdery mildew in a young oak cohort. *journal name*.](https://)

 If you want to use (some of) the code found on this page or if you want to cite this repository:
 + Benoit Barrès and Marie-Laure Desprez-Loustau.
 [Supporting data and code for: Demographic and genetic impacts of powdery mildew in a young oak cohort.
 Zenodo.](https://zenodo.org/badge/latestdoi/33980368)